Adding a Redis Caching Layer to a Headless Next.js Frontend with a PHP Backend Using Conditional Requests

 A PHP Backend

-In order to put a Redis layer, between Frontend and Backend, we need a backend first.
-For the sake of simplicity I will create a simple API with PHP which returns a simple JSON object that is about 1MB in size:
+To introduce a Redis layer between the frontend and backend, we first need a backend.
+For the sake of simplicity, I will create a simple API with PHP which returns a simple JSON object that is about 1MB in size:

 Next.js Frontend